alkonosst/SettingsManagerESP32/README.md

 - Single place to manage a list of settings in your code.
 - Capable of having a **Key**, **Description Text** (_hint_) and a **Default Value** for each setting.
-All these values stored in flash, no use of the heap.
+All these values are stored in the stack, no use of the heap.
 - No need to use a key string to access a setting (_default case in the Preferences library_).
 - Use of automatically created enum class to index your settings.
 - Perfect use with a IDE with autocompletion, like VSCode.
 See example below.